bastienchaudet/personal-webpage/content/publication/shape-derivatives-lagaug/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *ESAIM: Control, Optimisation and Calculus of Variations*
+publication: In *ESAIM Control, Optimisation and Calculus of Variations*

 tags: []